Marxism and religion: Karl Marx and Friedrich Engels on religion

 Karl Marx's religious views have been the subject of much interpretation.
-In the Critique of Hegel's Philosophy of Right of 1843, Marx famously stated:
+In the Critique of Hegel's Philosophy of Right of 1843, Marx said religion is a man-made concept and, as such, reflects human conditions.
+He saw religion as an "inverted consciousness of the world" reflecting an inverted, unjust society.
+He argued that religion is both an expression of distress and a protest against the real distress.
+"Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
+It is the opium of the people," Marx wrote.
+The abolition of religion as "illusory happiness" would lead to real happiness, he said — but only if people were freed from oppressive material conditions.

 According to Howard Zinn, "[t]his helps us understand the mass appeal of the religious charlatans of the television screen, as well as the work of Liberation Theology in joining the soulfulness of religion to the energy of revolutionary movements in miserably poor countries".
 Some recent scholarship has suggested that "opium of the people" is itself a dialectical metaphor, a "protest" and an "expression" of suffering.
-Marx did not object to a spiritual life and thought it was necessary.
-In the "Wages of Labour" of the Economic and Philosophic Manuscripts of 1844, Marx wrote: "To develop in greater spiritual freedom, a people must break their bondage to their bodily needs—they must cease to be the slaves of the body.
-They must, above all, have time at their disposal for spiritual creative activity and spiritual enjoyment."

-There are those who view that the early Christian Church such as that one described in the Acts of the Apostles was an early form of communism and religious socialism.
-The view is that communism was just Christianity in practice and Jesus as the first communist.
-This link was highlighted in one of Marx's early writings which stated that "[a]s Christ is the intermediary unto whom man unburdens all his divinity, all his religious bonds, so the state is the mediator unto which he transfers all his Godlessness, all his human liberty".
+Some view the early Christian Church, such as the one described in the Acts of the Apostles, as an early form of communism and religious socialism.
+They believe communism was just Christianity in practice and Jesus was the first communist.
+This link was highlighted in one of Marx's early writings, in which he wrote: "As Christ is the intermediary unto whom man unburdens all his divinity, all his religious bonds, so the state is the mediator unto which he transfers all his Godlessness, all his human liberty".
 Furthermore, Thomas Müntzer led a large Anabaptist communist movement during the German Peasants' War which Friedrich Engels analysed in The Peasant War in Germany.
-The Marxist ethos that aims for unity reflects the Christian universalist teaching that humankind is one and that there is only one god who does not discriminate among people.
+The Marxist ethos that aims for unity reflects the Christian universalist teaching that humankind is one and that there is only one God who does not discriminate among people.
 Tristram Hunt attributes a religious persuasion to Engels.

 Roland Boer asserts that Marx's depiction of religion as 'opium', while suspicious of religion's addictive potential, also emphasizes religion's medicinal properties akin to those of opium in Western medicine.

 Vladimir Lenin on religion

-In The Attitude of the Workers’ Party to Religion, Lenin wrote: